Name: Catherine Morgan, Financial Coach

 - Money Habits: An emotional spender

 - Qualifications: Diploma in Financial Advice, Certificate in Mortgage and Practice, Certificate in Pension Transfer Advice, Financial Coach Practitioner Certificate with Wise Monkey Financial Coaching.

-- When my son, Thomas, was five weeks old he was diagnosed with bacterial meningitis and I was told that I might lose him.
+I grew up being bullied and suffering from major body confidence issues.
+When my son, Thomas, was five weeks old he was diagnosed with sepsis meningitis and I was told that I might lose him.
 It was an awful time but it wasn’t until Thomas came out of hospital that the enormity of it really hit me.
 I became incredibly anxious and I started overspending.
 I’d go clothes shopping and was constantly buying stuff online.
 I was spending money that I didn’t have on my credit card and going into overdraft every month.
 I was lucky.
 I’m a financial expert so I was able to recognise what was happening and change my behaviour around money before I got into serious debt.
 But not everyone’s that fortunate.
-That’s why I set up The Money Panel – so I could use my knowledge and expertise to help people understand more about money and empower them to take control of their finances.
-Be their personal Money Makeover expert!

-- One thing I really want to do is get people talking.
-Money can be a very isolating subject so I want to be the person they can talk to about money without feeling like they’re being judged.
+One thing I really want to do is get people talking about money.
+Money can be a very isolating subject.
 Someone might have had a bad experience that’s left them fearful about money, so they bury their head and don’t deal with it.
 Someone might feel ashamed or embarrassed that they’ve got themselves into a difficult financial situation.
 I want to be there to tell them that it’s OK and I can help them take back control of their finances.

 Our money personality is formed in childhood and thinking about your earliest memories of money can really help to unravel your money triggers and your attitude to money.